 Upscale styling inside and out; spacious interior; tons of features; available turbocharged power; great crash-test scores

-Uneven power delivery from 2.0T engine; can get rather pricey for a Hyundai crossover; lackluster base engine; weak fuel economy
+Uneven power delivery from 2.0T engine; can get rather pricey for a Hyundai crossover

 Despite its somewhat nonlinear acceleration, our pick would be the Sport 2.0T.
 The little turbo delivers big performance, and it comes with a lot of standard equipment to boot.
 Find a Hyundai Santa Fe for sale

-Feature highlights for the base Sport ($26,245, FWD; $27,995, AWD) include a 2.4-liter 4-cylinder engine, 17-in alloy wheels, LED headlight and taillight accents, automatic headlights, a rear spoiler, air conditioning, power accessories, a tilt-telescopic steering wheel, cruise control, power heated side mirrors, a trip computer, a rearview monitor, Drive Mode Select (adjusts steering feel and throttle response), Bluetooth and a 6-speaker audio system with a 5-in touchscreen, satellite radio and iPod/USB connectivity.
+Feature highlights for the base Sport ($25,845) include a 2.4-liter 4-cylinder engine, 17-inch alloy wheels, LED headlight and taillight accents, a rear spoiler, air conditioning, electronically adjustable steering effort, power accessories, a tilt-telescopic steering wheel, cruise control, a trip computer, Bluetooth and a 6-speaker audio system with satellite radio and iPod/USB connectivity.

-The Sport 2.0T ($32,595, FWD; $34,345, AWD) adds the high-powered 2.0-liter turbocharged 4-cylinder engine, dual exhaust outlets, 18-in alloy wheels, a blind spot monitoring system, rear cross-traffic alert, lane-change assist, fog lights, keyless entry with push-button start, an auto-dimming rearview mirror, an electroluminescent gauge cluster with a color LCD information screen, a 7-in touchscreen audio display with Android Auto, a leather-wrapped steering wheel and shift knob, leather upholstery, a sliding back seat, dual-zone automatic climate control and power heated front seats with driver lumbar.
+The Sport 2.0T ($32,145) adds a high-powered 2.0-liter turbocharged 4-cylinder engine, dual exhaust outlets, 18-in alloy wheels (19-in alloy wheels are also available), heated exterior mirrors, a blind spot monitoring system, automatic headlights, fog lights, keyless entry with push-button ignition, an auto-dimming rearview mirror, an electroluminescent gauge cluster with a color LCD information screen, a 4.3-in touchscreen audio display with a rearview camera, a leather-wrapped steering wheel and shift knob, leather upholstery, a sliding back seat, dual-zone automatic climate control and power heated front seats with driver lumbar.